kenrumer/pool-controller/README.md

 # pool-controller
 Control pool equipment with raspberry pi and arduino

-pi dir controls the rpi stuff
+bin dir does the work

-arduino dir controls the arduino stuff www controls the UI stuff
+www controls the UI stuff

 -----------------------------